Sloth-King/Fisheye-Engine/README.md

 ## Features

 - *Scene graph, gameobjects and components*

-  A game is composed of tree-like *scenes*; hierarchies of *gameobjects*, using an Entity-Component approach (as in Unity)
+  A game is composed of tree-like *scenes*; hierarchies of *gameobjects*, using an Entity-Component approach (as used by the Unity engine).
+Components define the behaviors of gameobjects.
+The user can create new components easily.

+- *Deffered rendering*

+  The rendering happens in two passes.
+First, we draw all the rendering informations (normals, albedos, PBR data, ...) in world-space to 2D buffers, then we use the data to generate the final texture.
+This saves time on lighting calculation, allows us to have a very big number of lights in the scene with only a small performance cost.

+- *Physics engine*

+  Our physics engine runs on its own loop and is partly inspired on a Valve talk on the Source engine, in order to compute and solve collisions efficiently.

-- Rendering and physics server for efficient processing
+- *Rendering and physics servers*

+  For efficient processing of batch operations, we took inspiration from ECS architecture and the Godot game engine.
+Rendering code and physics-related code is ran by *servers* akin to ECS systems, which work fluidly around the scene hierarchy and result in more efficient processing.

 > The physics engine is still experimental.
 Things may not work as expected (particularily rotation-wise :s )
+>
+> For now, the physics update loop runs on the same thread as the render update loop.
+This will change in the future.

+- *Additional demo candy*
+  A fully functional voxel and chunking system, with simple world generation based on noise functions, has been implemented for the 'voxel submarine' demo.
+The demo and its components are also present

 ## How To Use